Wolf River (Fox River tributary): Course

 The Wolf River rises in the southern Headwaters Wilderness of the Nicolet unit of Chequamegon-Nicolet National Forest, with the northernmost fork stemming from the confluence of Wildcat Creek and Pine Creek at Pine Lake in west central Forest County.
-The river flows south through Langlade and Menominee counties, where whitewater rafting is well known.
+The river flows south through Langlade and Menominee counties, where whitewater recreation is popular.
 Menominee County is mostly within the boundaries of the federally recognized Menominee Indian Reservation.
 Next the Wolf River flows through Shawano County, where it collects the Red River, passes by the city of Shawano.
 It then flows through Waupaca and Outagamie counties and back into Waupaca County, where it collects the Embarrass River and the Little Wolf at the city of New London.
 The Wolf River then collects the Waupaca River, then flows through Partridge Lake.
 The river then flows through Winnebago County and into Lake Poygan and Lake Winneconne.
 It finally goes through the village of Winneconne to empties into Lake Butte des Morts on the Fox River.

 Hydrology

-Principal tributaries of the river include Wildcat Creek and Pine Creek (headwaters), Pine River, Rat River, Waupaca River, Little Wolf River, Embarrass River, Shioc River, Red River, Evergreen River, Lily River, Hunting River.
+Principal tributaries of the river include Wildcat Creek and Pine Creek (headwaters), Pine River, Rat River, Waupaca River, Little Wolf River, Embarrass River, Shioc River, Red River, Evergreen River, Lily River, and Hunting River.

-The river drains into the Fox River at Lake Butte des Morts then via the Fox River into Lake Winnebago and thence into lower Green Bay of Lake Michigan.
+The river drains into the Fox River at Lake Butte des Morts then via the Fox River into Lake Winnebago and then into lower Green Bay of Lake Michigan.
 Lake Michigan drains northerly via the Straits of Mackinac into Lake Huron then south and east through the Great Lakes waterways into the St. Lawrence River, which flows northeasterly into the Gulf of St. Lawrence on the Atlantic Ocean.